rage/java-programming/data/part-2/4-methods.md

 <!-- Joudut myös joko kopioimaan edellisen tehtävän vastauksestasi metodin `tulostaTahtia` tai toteuttamaan sen uudelleen tämän tehtävän tehtäväpohjaan. -->

-You will also have to either copy the `printStars` method your previous answer or reimplement it in this exercise template.
+You will also have to either copy the `printStars` method from your previous exercise or reimplement it in this exercise template.

 <!-- <h2>Oikealle nojaavan kolmion tulostus</h2> -->